 The area is also full of historic interest, including the Wallace Monument, which is immediately adjacent to the campus, and of course Stirling Castle, which rises majestically above the city and outrivals its counterpart in Edinburgh as a place to visit.

-[The place where we will be having our evening meals and entertainment is airy and spacious, in an elevated position with a wonderful view of the Wallace Monument.
-The venues for the AGM and RAP session are located in the same building.]
+The place where we will be having our evening meals and entertainment, in the Pathfoot Building, is airy and spacious and is in an elevated position with a wonderful view of the Wallace Monument.
+The venues for the AGM and RAP session are also located in the Pathfoot Building.

 Bookings for main event

-Bookings for accommodation, meals and the ceilidh will open on [1st February] and close on [1st June].
+Bookings for accommodation, meals and the ceilidh will open on 1st February and close on 3rd June.
 Tickets for accommodation are available on a bed & breakfast basis.
-[Specify if there will be facilities for participants to make their own breakfasts.]
-Please note that tickets currently showing below are replicated from 2022.
-Prices are expected to increase modestly to reflect two years' inflation.
-Accommodation options may be different.
+There are no facilities for participants to make their own breakfasts.

 Before making your booking please read: [Booking conditions to follow].
 Please state any special dietary requirements and any other special requests in the 'Additional Information' field.